Sandboxie: Downtime

 In April 2019, the official site was shut down, preventing downloads, installations and purchases, which prompted the creation of a temporary forum in the company's own domain.

 In May 2019, the official site returned with the original forums permanently shut down in favor of Sophos' own forums, which were later shut down as well.
 Between May and September 2019 (when Sandboxie became freeware), the purchase options were still missing.

 In response to the announcement of the closure of the Sandboxie website, software developer David Berdik scraped the site's contents and published the archive on GitHub on May 10, 2020.

 Open-source

 In April 2020, Sophos released the source code (as the source code-only version 5.40) under the GPL 3.0+ license.
 Sophos stated that they would no longer be involved in the development of Sandboxie and that the open-source community would have to continue development instead.

 Sandboxie Plus (fork)

+Sandboxie Plus is a fork of the original open-source code and provides two editions of Sandboxie: Plus and Classic.

-Sandboxie Plus is an unofficial continuation of the original product.
-It has been in development since early 2020, while the first stable version was made available on 25 December 2021.
-Sandboxie Plus includes numerous improvements:
+Sandboxie Plus has been in development since early 2020, while the first stable version was made available on 25 December 2021.
+It includes numerous improvements: